 Most modern day practices of magic relate copal jewelry to its capacity of increasing the healing process and is even thought to balance chakras within the human body.
-It is widely used for virility or fertility and dispels negative energies for a prosperous life.
-Some individuals follow the practice of lumping the copal with similar metaphysical properties such as amber which is also believed to offer healing, cleansing, protection and increase the level of fertility in both men and women.
+It is widely used for virility or fertility and dispels negative energies.
+Some individuals follow the practice of lumping the copal with similar metaphysical properties such as amber which is also believed to offer healing, cleansing, and protection.

 To use copal resins, ignite a tablet of charcoal and place this tablet in a fire-safe burning bowl.
 You can directly set one piece of the copal resin right above the hot burning charcoal table or grind to a fine powder one piece of the resin.
 After this, you can sprinkle the powder above the burning tablet.